juba/pyobsplot/README.md

 ## TODO

-- move pandas, polars and others to optional dependencies
 - widget tests if possible
 - exception not rethrown in pytest
 - see why output is lost when notebooks are closed -> VSCode fault, see https://github.com/microsoft/vscode-jupyter/issues/4404.
 See how pydeck handles this.